cilium/cilium/Documentation/network/bgp-control-plane/bgp-control-plane-v2.rst

 The ``CiliumBGPNodeConfigOverride`` resource can be used to override some of the auto-generated configuration on a per-node basis.

-Here is an example of the ``CiliumBGPNodeConfigOverride`` resource, that sets Router ID and local address used in each peer for the node with a name ``bgpv2-cplane-dev-multi-homing-worker``.
+Here is an example of the ``CiliumBGPNodeConfigOverride`` resource, that sets Router ID, local address and local autonomous system number used in each peer for the node with a name ``bgpv2-cplane-dev-multi-homing-worker``.

 .. code-block:: yaml